How do you add a security certificate to your site?

 First off, let’s answer the why behind that question.

-SSL provides your browser with a way to verify that the site you’re trying to get to, is in fact, the site that you get to when you enter in the URL in the browser bar.
+SSL provides your browser with a way to verify that the site you’re trying to get to, is in fact, the site that you are trying to get to.
+You’d think that was a given when you enter in a URL but not in today’s world with so many ways for hackers to highjack your internet voyage.
 I’m not going to get into the technical details of how it does this as many people have explained it better than I could ever describe.
 Let’s just say it verifies that you site, is your site, and move onto other reasons why you should have it installed on your site.

 Google announced several months ago sites that have SSL will be rewarded in the rankings.
 Which, essentially, punishes those that don’t have it in Google rankings.